COBISS Platform – Co-operative Online Bibliographic System and Services

 COBISS.net network

-COBISS.SI, COBISS.SR, COBISS.MK, COBISS.BH+COBISS.RS, COBISS.CG, COBISS.BG, COBISS.AL and COBISS.KS are designations for the autonomous library information systems that are being built in individual countries (Slovenia, Serbia, North Macedonia, Bosnia and Herzegovina, Montenegro, Bulgaria, Albania and Kosovo).
-There are two systems in Bosnia and Herzegovina, because in 2013 one of its two constituent units (Republic of Srpska) decided to establish the autonomous system COBISS.RS.
-In Albania and Kosovo the COBISS.AL and COBISS.KS systems are being built currently without the cooperation of the National Library.
+COBISS.SI, COBISS.SR, COBISS.MK, COBISS.BH and COBISS.RS, COBISS.CG, COBISS.BG, COBISS.AL as well as COBISS.KS are designations for the autonomous library information systems that are being built in individual countries (Slovenia, Serbia, North Macedonia, Bosnia and Herzegovina, Montenegro, Bulgaria, Albania and Kosovo).
+There are two systems in Bosnia and Herzegovina (COBISS.BH and COBISS.RS), because in 2013 one of its two constituent units (Republic of Srpska) decided to establish an autonomous system.
+In Albania, the role of the national COBISS Centre was taken on by the Academy of Sciences of Albania.
+In Kosovo, the COBISS.KS system is currently being built without the cooperation of the National Library.

 Organisational model of the COBISS system